malineni4u/sig_robertai/README.md

 ---

 ## Usage

-1. Use **Smart Issue Explorer** to describe symptoms or paste incident text.
+1. Use Smart Issue Explorer to describe symptoms.
-2. Use **Incident Investigator** to explore a specific incident ID.
+2. Use Incident Investigator with an incident ID.
-3. Use **TraceIQ** to explore logs by trace ID.
+3. Use TraceIQ for log analysis.
-4. Use **NetViz Explorer** to explore visual relationships between services and CIs.
+4. Use NetViz Explorer for dependency mapping.
-5. Use the built-in chatbot for self-help queries.
+5. Use the chatbot for self-help queries.

 ---

 ## Troubleshooting

-- Ensure OpenAI API key is correctly set.
+- Ensure OpenAI API key is configured.
-- For Hugging Face models, ensure you have internet access or install models locally.
+- Confirm Hugging Face models are accessible or installed.
-- If logs fail to load, verify log injection API is connected.
+- Ensure log injection APIs are operational.

 ---

 ## License